Montell Moore: Charlton Athletic

 On 15 February 2016, Moore joined Championship side Charlton Athletic until the end of the 2015–16 season after a successful trial with the club's Development Squad.
 He made one appearance for the club's U23 team in a Kent Senior Cup match.

 Hibernians

 In mid-January 2017, Moore moved to Malta to join Maltese Premier League club Hibernians.
 He made 11 appearances and won the first senior silverware of his career when Hibernians claimed the league title with one match to spare.
 He departed the club after the season.

 Enfield Town

 After receiving international clearance, Moore returned to England to join Isthmian League Premier Division club Enfield Town on 15 September 2017.
 He made his debut the following day as a late substitute for Mickey Parcell in a 0–0 FA Cup second qualifying round draw with Hanwell Town.
 He scored his first goal for the club in the following match, with the third goal in a 5–0 rout of Hanwell Town in the replay.
 Moore was released in November, after making 12 appearances and scoring two goals for the club.

+Sexual crimes and conviction

+In September 2018, after having been found guilty of rape at Isleworth crown Court, he received a prison sentence of 11 years and 6 months.

+On 18 April 2023, Moore pleaded guilty to two further counts of rape.
+He was sentenced to a further six years in prison.
+The initial offence took place in May 2014; a police spokesperson said "The victim decided to report the rape after hearing the offender had been convicted of a more recent offence."
+At the time of this conviction, he was serving his sentence at HMP Bristol.